mk-fg/reliable-discord-client-irc-daemon/README.md

     - [Voice chat activity notifications]
     - [Highlight on incoming private messages]
     - [Message ACKs, typing notifications and other events from IRC]
+    - [Not getting messages in some of 200+ joined discords]
     - [WARNING :: Session/auth rejected unexpectedly - disabling connection]
     - [Irssi client reports "critical nicklist_set_host assertion" errors]
     - [Captcha-solving is required to login for some reason]